jaseg/gerbonara/docs/file-api.rst

 :py:class:`.LayerStack` contains logic to automatcally recognize a wide variety of CAD tools from file name and syntactic hints, and can automatically match all files in a folder to their appropriate layers.

+:py:class:`.CamFile` is the common base class for all layer types.

 .. autoclass:: gerbonara.layers.LayerStack
+   :members:

+.. autoclass:: gerbonara.cam.CamFile
    :members:

 .. autoclass:: gerbonara.rs274x.GerberFile